Estrous Cycles in Dogs

-When does a female dog have her first estrus cycle?
+When does a female dog have her first estrous (heat) cycle?

 How often does a female dog come into heat?

-Most dogs come into heat twice per year, or about every six months, although the interval can vary between breeds, and from dog to dog.
-Small breed dogs may cycle three times per year, while giant breed dogs may only cycle once every 12-18 months.
+Most dogs come into heat twice per year, or about every six months, although the interval can vary between breeds and from dog to dog.
+Small breed dogs may cycle three times per year, while giant breed dogs may only cycle once every 12 months.
 When young dogs first begin to cycle, it is normal for their cycles to be somewhat irregular.
-It can take up to 2 years for a female dog to develop regular cycles.
-There is no season of the year which corresponds to a breeding season for domesticated dogs.
+It can take up to two years for a female dog to develop regular cycles.
+There is no time of year that corresponds to a breeding season for (domesticated) dogs except for Basenjis and Tibetan Mastiffs which typically tend to cycle in the spring.

 How long does estrus last?